naninovel/docs/docs/en/guide/special-effects.md

 ![](https://i.gyazo.com/45b9d8fb51ffb368ff9f792221f10ca6.png)

-For example, given there is a `Explosion.prefab` prefab assigned via the spawn manager, following commands will spawn and de-spawn (destroy) the prefab on scene:
+For example, given there is an `Explosion.prefab` prefab assigned via the spawn manager, the following commands will spawn and de-spawn (destroy) the prefab on scene:

 ```nani
 @spawn Explosion